Comcast/plax/doc/plaxrun.md

 - `wait:` is the test name used to reference the test from a test group
   - `path:` is the relative path to the test directory (Suite) or file (Test) based on `.` or the `-dir` option
   - `version: github.com/Comcast/plax` represents the name of the module that implements the plax plugin compatible with the plax execution engine test syntax.
 This is optional if the default version `github.com/Comcast/plax` is being targeted
   - `params:` is the list of parameter name dependencies referencing the parameters defined in the `params` section.
-All listed parameters will be evaluated for parameter binded values
+All listed parameters will be evaluated for parameter binding values
     - `- 'WAIT'` is a parameter required by the `test-wait.yaml` test
     - `- 'MARGIN'` is a parameter required by the `test-wait.yaml` test